patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/redbook-01.png)

 Note:
 Nightmares about volcanoes.

-He worried that he was becoming schizophrenic. **He also noticed that many of his patients were having similar nightmares, and was worried that he was somehow "infecting" them with his own nightmares.**
+He worried that he was becoming schizophrenic.

+He also noticed that many of his patients were having similar nightmares, and he worried that he was somehow "infecting" his patients with his own nightmares.

+When World War I started, he found another explanation for the collective nightmares...

 --

 <!-- .slide: data-background="#000000" -->

-"On July 31st, immediatly affter my lecture, I learned from the newspapers
+"On July 31st, immediately after my lecture,

+I learned from the newspapers that

-that **war had broken out**.
+**war had broken out**.

 Finally I understood.

-And when I disembarked in
+And when I disembarked in Holland on the next day,

-Holland on the next day, **nobody was happier than I**.
-Now I was sure that
+**nobody was happier than I**.

-no schizoprenia was threatening me.
-I understood that **my dreams and my**
+Now I was sure that no schizoprenia was threatening me.

-**visions came to me from the subsoil of the collective unconscius**."
+I understood that **my dreams and my visions came to me from the subsoil of the collective unconscious**."

-(July 1914)
+*C. G. Jung, July 1914*

 Note:
-**Jung... not really a great guy.
-But these collective nightmares he was noticing became his support for the idea of a collective unconscious, tapping into some future vision that war was coming.**
+Jung... super happy about war breaking out... not really a great guy.

+These collective nightmares he was noticing became his support for the idea of a collective unconscious.

+The increase in nightmares came from the collective unconsious, tapping in to a future vision that war was coming.

 --